Art Basel Hong Kong 2026

 New paintings by James Prapaithong and Aaron Garber-Maikovska introduce distinct approaches to abstraction.
 Prapaithong’s Curtain Call (2026) explores surface, pattern, and theatrical space through layered oil on canvas; his first solo exhibition with the gallery is currently on view in New York.
 Garber-Maikovska’s recent work emphasises immediacy and chromatic intensity, foregrounding gesture and the physicality of paint.

-Rainbow (2023) by Sahara Longe captures a quiet yet psychologically charged moment through saturated colour and intimate scale, while a painting by George Condo reflects his enduring exploration of portraiture and expressive distortion.
-DIVAS (2025) by Marina Adams asserts a dynamic interplay of movement and structure.
+Rainbow (2023) by Sahara Longe captures a quiet yet psychologically charged moment through saturated colour and intimate scale, while a painting by Marina Adams, DIVAS (2025) asserts a dynamic interplay of movement and structure.

 Material experimentation is explored in Good Afternoon!
 (Yellow) (2024–26) by Chris Martin, where the artist incorporates aluminium foil and glitter to create a reflective, textured surface.
 Works by Paul Anthony Smith—including a mirror piece and a hand-applied, silkscreened linen pulp painting (2025)—engage fragmentation and repetition through layered processes.

 Sculptural works punctuate the booth, including Kiki Smith’s bronze Tiller (2016), a work that reflects her longstanding engagement with the body and symbolic form.
 A group of intimate enamel-on-bronze editions by Eddie Martinez—Kazoo, Dancer, and Strange Sound (all 2025)—translate the immediacy of his painted mark into compact, tactile objects, complemented by recent paintings that extend his energetic visual language.
-The presentation also includes earlier works by Jonathan Lasker and Sean Scully, adding historical depth and underscoring the cross-generational scope of the booth.
+The presentation also includes a 1999 painting by Jonathan Lasker, adding historical depth and underscoring the cross-generational scope of the booth.

 Together, the booth reflects the gallery’s continued commitment to artists whose practices expand the possibilities of paint and material.